alphagov/govuk_publishing_components/docs/analytics-ga4/ga4-scroll-tracker.md

 Any element that a marker is attached to should be short in both height and text content to be tracked well, because:

-- the `text` attribute collects the full text of the element with the marker
+- the `text` attribute collects the full text of the element with the marker (or the `data-ga4-text` attribute can be applied, as for heading tracking)
 - scroll tracking only happens when the marked element is fully visible to the user

 When tracking markers, the following data will be pushed to the dataLayer.